I Passed The Field Sobriety Tests But Still Got A DUI

 Alcohol and other drugs reduce a person's ability to divide attention.
 The California Highway Patrol Manual says even when under the influence of alcohol, people can handle a single focused attention task fairly well.

-For example, a driver may be able to keep her car within the lane as long as the road is straight when the road curves, the impaired driver may not and run off the road.
+For example, a driver may be able to keep their car within the lane as long as the road is straight when the road curves, however, the impaired driver may not and run off the road.

-The concept of divided attention has been applied to FSTs.
-Prosecution and law enforcement believe FSTs simulate the divided attention characteristics of driving.
+The government has applied the concept of divided attention to Field Sobriety Tests.
+Prosecution and law enforcement believe Field Sobriety Tests simulate the divided attention characteristics of driving.

 (1) Information processing.

 (7) Small muscle control.

 (8) Coordination of limbs.